-Since 1913, the Chelsea Flower Show has taken place at the latter end of May on the present 11-acre site of the Royal Hospital, Chelsea.
+Since 1913, the Chelsea Flower Show has taken place at the latter end of May on the present 11-acre site of the Royal Hospital, Chelsea, in London.
 Today, over 157,000 visitors flock to the three day event to witness the work of country’s best horticultural creatives, spot botanical trends, and to talk to the people who make our gardens grow.

 From exhibitors and show gardens, to nursery stands and horticultural vendors, the annual event fuses time-honoured tradition and cutting edge innovation, all in one gigantic green space.
 So whether you’re in the market for a lawnmower or you’ve just popped along for the floral themed afternoon tea - there’s a lot to see.
 That’s why we’ve compiled a hit list of highlights that the RHS Chelsea Flower Show 2018 has to offer, accompanied by a handy Floom-illustrated interactive map...